-- Breast milk is the ideal balance of nutrients for your baby – it suits them no matter which stage of development they’re in.
-Just make sure you introduce solids no later than six months.
+- Breast milk has the ideal balance of nutrients for your baby – the composition changes and it suits them no matter which stage of development they’re in.
+Just make sure you introduce solids at around six months.

 - Remember, what works for fellow mums, might not work for you.
 You should do what works best for both you and your baby.

 - At around 7 months, breastmilk should still be offered to baby before solid foods.

 - At about 8-9 months start to give solid foods before a breast feed.
 At 8-9 months the milk feeds are still important, but baby is gradually increasing the amount of food they eat and nutrition they receive from food.